People of the DPRK (North Korea)

-The book is now out of print, which is a shame, but Another Vietnam is a stunning collection of photographs from Vietcong photographers of their side of a long, long war they won.
+The book is now out of print, which is a shame, but Another Vietnam is a stunning collection of photographs from Vietnamese photographers of their side of a long, long war they won.
 It makes you wonder what the situation would be like if the DPRK had won their revolutionary war against the USA.
 The images may be found here, along with descriptions.

 Stalin’s Seven Sisters in Moscow

 Alexanderplatz Murals: The Beauty of Socialist Realism

 Soviet War Memorial – Treptower Park, Berlin

 One of the more stunning parts of east Berlin is the Soviet War Memorial in Treptower Park.
 It’s the main memorial to the Soviet taking of Berlin – yes, it was the Soviets who captured Berlin and put an end to Hitler’s efforts.
 5,000 of the 80,000 Soviet soldiers who died in the battle are buried here.

 The Soviet Red Army Defeated European Fascism in the Second World War